Moyland Castle: Building history

 Under Johann Nikolaus von Steengracht from 1854 to 1862 a remodeling of the exterior was done in the Gothic Revival style.
 The Baroque interior was maintained largely untouched during the work under the Cologne Cathedral architect Ernst Friedrich Zwirner.
 The castle walls were covered with red brick and the three corner towers were fitted with battlements and pointed windows.
 The keep was set up with a historicist pointed roof.
-The gateway also experienced a reorganization and was made accessible via a newly built stone bridge.
+The gateway also experienced a reorganization and was made accessible via a newly-built stone bridge.
 In the course of this work, the fore-castle was rebuilt on the foundation of its predecessor.

 In addition, the builder replanted the parks in the "mixed style" of that time.
 In this can be found in the style of an English landscape garden and baroque structures typical of the so-called "architectural garden".
-Because of their importance, the park was in 2004 added to the tourist route Strasse der Gardenkunst (road of garden art).
+Because of their importance, the park was in 2004 added to the tourist route Strasse der Gartenkunst (Road of Garden Art).

 The castle survived the last battles of the Second World War relatively unscathed, until the arrival of the Allies on February 25, 1945.
 Field Marshal Bernard Montgomery took the castle as his headquarters.
 In this period Winston Churchill also came to Moyland.
-After they left almost all of the sumptuous interior went through theft and vandalism by Canadian soldiers, and the castle was devastated.
-The castle's owner Gustav Adolf Steengracht von Moyland was Ribbentrop's state secretary and was tried for war crimes by the Americans, but in January 1950 he was given an amnesty and freed.
-A temporary repair was done in 1954 but a fire in the western roof truss in 1956 caused damage, so that the buildings gradually fell into disrepair, despite a temporary roof.
+After they left, almost all of the sumptuous interior underwent theft and vandalism by Canadian soldiers, and the castle was devastated.
+The castle's owner, Gustav Adolf Steengracht von Moyland, was Joachim von Ribbentrop's state secretary and was tried for war crimes by the Americans, but in January 1950 he was granted amnesty and freed.
+A temporary repair was done in 1954, but a fire in the western roof truss in 1956 caused damage; despite a temporary roof, the buildings gradually fell into disrepair.

 1987 began with repairs to restore the buildings.
-From 1990 to 1997 the newly formed Foundation Museum Schloss Moyland had responsibility for the restoration and extension of the historic buildings and a modern redesign of the rooms of the interior for use as a museum.
+From 1990 to 1997 the newly-formed Foundation Museum Schloss Moyland had responsibility for the restoration and extension of the historic buildings and a modern redesign of the rooms of the interior for use as a museum.